 “While market rates are relevant, it’s also important to equate dollars with contribution, value and outcomes,” Read advises.
 “If our performance is below par, market rates are irrelevant.
 However, when we know and value our own worth, it makes sense that salary is one way in which our results can be recognised and validated.”

 Ask yourself: what have you done that’s above and beyond, and how have your actions overall delivered business value?

 Make your case: read these tips on asking for a pay rise.

-Sometimes an organisation may not be able to give pay rises because of budgetary limitations.
+Sometimes an organisation may not be able to give pay rises because of budget limitations – especially during times where economic conditions are tough.
 Seeing the situation from your manager’s perspective, says Read, can help you not only view the bigger picture but have a clearer vision in your head about how you map out the conversation.

 A salary conversation can be the perfect opportunity, she adds, to talk about non-monetary benefits that would make a difference to your life.

 “Appreciate the bigger picture and, instead of looking at the existing framework of your organisation, shine the light on your own interests, passions, needs and values.
 Consider what would make a difference to you.
 For one person it might be additional learning and development, for another it might be knowing that ‘Every Friday I can do an art class at 4pm’.”